Wm. Loyd Allen

 Fax: (678) 547-6478

 Dr. Allen holds the Sylvan Hills Chair of Baptist Heritage and is Professor of Church History and Spiritual Formation at McAfee.
 He received his B.S (1974) with a double-major in psychology and sociology from the University of Montevallo in Alabama.
-His training for Christian ministry took place at the Southern Baptist Theological Seminary in Louisville, Kentucky, where he was awarded the M.Div.
+His training for Christian ministry took place at the Southern Baptist Theological Seminary in Louisville, Kentucky, which awarded him the M.Div.
 (1978) and Ph.D.
-(1984).
-During his years as a student, he served part-time as an aide on a psychiatric ward, a chaplain in the emergency room of an urban hospital and the admitting ward of a state mental hospital, the ecumenical campus minister at a Roman Catholic college, and had a seven-year pastorate at a rural church.
+(1984) degrees.
+During his years as a student, he worked as an aide on a psychiatric ward, did one unit of Clinical Pastoral Education as a chaplain in the emergency room of an urban hospital and another in the admitting ward of a state mental hospital.
+He also served as the ecumenical campus minister at a Roman Catholic college and held a seven-year pastorate at a rural church.

-After graduation, Dr. Allen took a job as religion professor and campus minister at Brewton-Parker College in south Georgia for five years before moving back to Louisville for three years on the church history faculty of Southern Seminary.
+After graduation, Dr. Allen took a job as religion professor and campus minister at Brewton-Parker College in South Georgia for five years before moving back to Louisville for three years on the church history faculty of Southern Seminary.
 In 1992, Mississippi College called him to become the head of its Christianity department.
 He left Mississippi after three years to become professor of church history and spiritual formation on the founding faculty of the McAfee School of Theology.
-He continues to feel fortunate to be employed by a school of theology with such a balance of determination to achieve academic excellence and desire to support the ministries of the local church.
-Dr. Allen teaches in the areas of church history, Baptist heritage and spirituality.
+He feels fortunate to teach at a school of theology with that balances determination to achieve academic excellence and desire to support the ministries of the local church.
+Dr. Allen teaches in the areas of church history, Baptist heritage, and spirituality.